-IEEE.org runs on most current Web browsers and operating systems.
+IEEE.org runs on most current web browsers and operating systems.
 The following information will help to ensure that you have the best experience when viewing content throughout the site.

 For the most optimized experience, it is recommended that visitors view IEEE.org with one of the following browsers.
-Note: Listed is the minimum version of each browser supported:

 Note: IEEE Xplore does not support IE8 or IE9.
 See browser support information for IEEE Xplore.